Avisharpetwal/RTK_Project/README.md

 - **useMemo & useCallback** (in advanced version of Posts page) → avoid recalculations and recreating handlers
 - **React.lazy + Suspense** → route-based code splitting for better performance

-/posts → Shows posts (20 at a time, optimized with memoization)
+/posts → Shows posts (20 at a time)

 /users → Simple list of users